Welcome to Cheyenne Mountain State Park!

 Archery Range offers great opportunities for archers to keep their aim true!
 Located at Hwy 115 and Pine Oaks Road, the North side offers a covered shooting line with targets ranging from 10 to 80 yards while the South side of Pine Oaks Road offers a more challenging, real life scenario with trails leading to numerous field targets and 3D targets ($3 individual permit is required for Field Range access).

-The Park offers top-notch environmental education programs, such as guided wildflower walks, family mystery hikes, animal education, geo-caching, Jr Ranger programs, weekly yoga and more.
+The Park offers top-notch environmental education programs, such as guided wildflower walks, family mystery hikes, animal education, geo-caching, Junior Ranger programs, weekly yoga and more.

 Our non-profit Friend's Group is a wonderful asset that helps us to protect, enhance and preserve the park's natural state.
 See how to become a friend of the park or find more information on the